RaydenDodd/engine-detection/README.md

 ```

 ## Running the Training Script
 First, the audio needs to be processed and turned into a form that is suitable for input to a neural network.
-This project uses a single Python script for this at `src/scripts/augment_segment_mfcc_extract_master.py` to perform the entire audio processing task, for ease of use.
+This project uses a single Python script at `src/scripts/augment_segment_mfcc_extract_master.py` to perform the entire audio processing task, for ease of use.
 This includes applying data augmentation, segmentation, and MFCC extraction.
 The required arguments are:
 ```
 --input_dirs <training audio directory>
 --output_dir <MFCC output directory>
 ```

 To create an engine classifier model that's compatible with the full program, it needs to use 100ms audio segments with 13 MFCCs per sample.
-The following arguments will set these required parameters (13 MFCCs is the script's default).
+The following arguments will set the required parameters (13 MFCCs is the script's default).
 ```
 python3 augment_segment_mfcc_extract_master.py --input_dirs <training audio directory> --output_dir <MFCC output directory> --segment_length 100
 ```